 If you are traveling to Mykonos to party then you should stay at Paradise beach.
 Paradise Beach is lined with Beach Clubs that open early in the morning and continue well into the night.
 They often host events for some really popular DJs and artists throughout the Summer.

-Paradise View Hotel is 5 minutes far from Paradise beach, with an outdoor swimming pool and a complimentary buffet breakfast.
+Paradise View Hotel is 5 minutes away from Paradise Beach, with an outdoor swimming pool and a complimentary buffet breakfast.
 But what I love most is its amazing Aegean sea views from the hotel and the friendliness of the staff!

 The 5 Best Towns to Stay in Mykonos